School Improvement Plans 2017-18

 The focus is on ensuring that our Curriculum is as creative as it can be, centred around the habits and skills which are central to making S=P+A+C+E for learning.
 We are involving parents in our learning with increased opportunities to be in school and to learn more about the ways the children are taught across the curriculum subjects.
 Look out for the Parent workshops!

 Improve outcomes in writing across the curriculum and across all year groups

 The quality of our children’s writing is excellent and their results in the statutory Tests around Spelling, grammar and punctuation are also excellent and exceed national and Surrey outcomes.
 However, in following the National guidelines for assessing writing with integrity our results are not reflecting this.
 Consequently we are working very hard to ensure that every piece of writing in our school is the very best it can be.
-You will be able to see examples of our writing in the Writing Wall of Fame coming soon!
+You can see examples of our wonderful writing on the Writing Wall of Fame whenever you visit the School.

 Closing the gaps in learning:

 Ensure the best possible outcomes for all children – including those with SEND, Disadvantaged children, those with English as an additional language, Summer born children and those who are high attainers from end of EYFS/KS1, with a focus on mindfulness and mental wellbeing

 We want the very best for EVERY child in our school and so this remains a constant area for school Improvement.
 We made huge steps last year in establishing the best possible systems and approaches for all the different needs of the children in our various pupil groups and this will continue on this year with new interventions and opportunities for all of our children.